SonuMucesh/NHK-Live-Stream-Recorder/README.md

 }
 ```

-The Program IDS can be retrieved from this command:
+The Program IDs can be retrieved from this command:

 ```bash
 curl --location 'https://nwapi.nhk.jp/nhkworld/epg/v7b/world/now.json'